-Framing FAQs
+FAQs

 Working on a budget?
 No problem.
 Our designers can show you alternatives and advise you on how you might best leverage your dollars.
-With our computerized pricing system it is easy to try different frames, different mats and different glazing’s until you find the combination that satisfies your senses and meets your budget.
+With our computerized pricing system it is easy to try different frames, different mats and different glazing’s in just seconds until you find the combination that satisfies your senses and meets your budget.

 - Permanent mounting